 - Be careful and always be mindful

-- Store important numbers in your compartment and in your phone.
+- Store essential numbers in your compartment and your phone.

-Having these numbers on hand and on paper inside your car comes in handy just in case your phone loses battery.
+Having these numbers on hand and paper inside your car is handy just in case your phone loses battery.

 - Person to contact in case of emergency.

 - Towing service